strimzi/proposals/044-StrimziPodSets-graduation.md

 Assuming this proposal is approved, the 0.33 release can be used to announce this and encourage users to test the StrimziPodSets.
 If any major bugs are found before the 0.34 release and before the StatefulSets code is removed, the timeline can be still reconsidered.

-Moving forward with StrimziPodSets will make it easier for to continu the development of the additional features built on top of StrimziPodSets.
+Moving forward with StrimziPodSets will make it easier to continue the development of the additional features built on top of StrimziPodSets.
-This includes KRaft support, Node pools or in the long term strecth clusters.
+This includes KRaft support, Node pools or in the long term stretch clusters.
 It will also simplify testing.

 ## Rejected alternatives